shankarsingh01/tweet-analyser/README.md

 # tweet-analyser
-Analyses sentiments of Twitter users on a Particular Topic
+Analyses sentiments of Twitter users on a Particular Topic using Natural Language Processing.
+It uses TextBlob from NLP.